huzheng001/stardict-3/stardict/doc/README_windows.txt

 Build the installer
 ===================

-Grab and install NSIS: http://www.nullsoft.com/free/nsis I was using the 2.44 version.
+Grab and install NSIS: http://nsis.sourceforge.net/Download I was using the 2.46 version.

 Use stardict-prepare-installer.js to build win32-install-dir directory structure.
 You must have all the required files in place before running the script.
 See comment at the head of the file for details of running the script.

 Some of the required files cannot be created on Windows, you need Linux to prepare them.

-1. Download gtk2-runtime-*.exe from http://sourceforge.net/projects/gtk-win and put it into redist.
+1. Download gtk2-runtime-*.exe from http://sourceforge.net/projects/gtk-win and put it into stardcit\redist.

 2. Download Microsoft Visual C++ 2008 Redistributable Package and put into redist.
 The file is named vcredist_x86.exe.
 	VS 2008 pre-SP1 version: